lavinbrenna/mister-roboger/README.md

 Expected Output:
 [0,1,2,3,4,5,6,7,8,9,10]

-Test: "it should return an array with the number 1 replaced with "Beep!"
+Test: "it should return an array with the number 1 replaced with 'Beep!'"
 Code:
 let userInput = "5";
 messageCreator(userInput);
 Expected Output:
 [0,"Beep!",2,3,4,5]

+Test: "it should return an array with the number 2 replaced with 'Boop!'"
+Code:
+let userInput = "5";
+messageCreator(userInput);
+Expected Output:
+[0,"Beep!","Boop!",3,4,5]

 ## License